ernest-bruce/participatory-humanistic-economy/blog/readme.md

-# The Participatory Humanistic Economy Blog
+# The Planetonomy Blog

-this is the blog of the **Participatory Humanistic Economy,** which comprises earth, individuals, groups of people, and organizations known as *participatory humanistic democracies*
+this is the blog of the **Planetonomy,** which comprises earth, individuals, groups of people, and organizations known as *participatory humanistic democracies*
 &nbsp;

 blog entries: